-The MACM requires the completion of 59 credit hours for Track I, 60.5 credit hours for Track II, and 83 credit hours for Track III with a minimum 2.50 cumulative GPA.
-Note: For the purposes of licensure, the State of Ohio requires a minimum grade of B- (B minus) in all PC courses.
-No new students are being admitted to the MACM Track III as of fall 2017.
+The MACM requires the completion of 59 credit hours for Track I or 60.5 credit hours for Track II with a minimum 2.50 cumulative GPA.
+No new students are being admitted to the MACM Track II as of spring 2019.